 (2) Component unit was audited by other auditors as a subsidiary of the Villa Garcia, Inc. (3) Component unit was audited by other auditors as a subsidiary of the DeRose HDC, Inc.

-Combining Statement of Net Position - Blended Component Units (Continued) December 31, 2022
+(A Component Unit of the County of Santa Clara) Combining Statement of Net Position - Blended Component Units (Continued) December 31, 2022